Video Content Marketing: Strategy and Examples

 2. Interviews to build brand relatability

-Interviews with your customers, employees, industry experts or partners are the best way to add a human touch to your video content.
+Interviews with your clients, employees, industry experts or partners are the best way to add a human touch to your videos.

 To gain your audience’s trust, you’ll need to build relationships with them.
-From creating brand relatability to establishing your company as an industry thought leader, interviews can help you connect with audiences more directly.
+From building brand relatability to establishing your organization as an industry thought leader, interviews can help you connect with your public more directly.

 It’s no surprise that video interviews are one of the trendiest - and most effective - video formats right now for getting your message across.